DixreuX/H1_ERP_System/README.md

                It is now possible to pick a row from the vendor table and add it to the products table Created a LEFT JOIN method but i cant make it work yet

+  [05-10-2021] Tried to fix my foreign keys so that i can join tables.
+After talking to my database programming instructor we've found
+               that the issue Might be that im missing some UNIQUE and NOT NULL annotations and that data needs to be seeded with relationships in mind.
+For now, the database is no longer the priority.
+Demonstrating OOP and Basic Programming will be the focus for the remainder of this assignment.